Maaatiii/K8sTraining/README.md

 	```
 2. Navigate to Solution->Publish->Container Registry->Docker Hub and click **Publish**
 3. Enter your credentials
+4. Select **Edit Image Tag**>**CustomTag** option, and enter v1.0
-4. Application will be published
+5. Application will be published
-5. You can check if repository has been created https://cloud.docker.com/u/{username}/repository/list
+6. You can check if repository has been created https://cloud.docker.com/u/{username}/repository/list

 ## Deploy the application